radzserg/rsdi3/README.md

 # RSDI - Dependency Injection Container

-Simple and powerful dependency injection container for with strong type checking system.
+Simple and powerful dependency injection container for with strong type checking system. `rsdi` offers strong type-safety due to its native TypeScript support.
+It leverages TypeScript's type system to provide compile-time checks and ensure proper injection of dependencies.

 - [Motivation](#motivation)
 - [Features](#features)